pandysong/blog/content/post/C,C++,Python.md

 struct circle *create_circle(...);
 ```

-Sometime we could make `struct circle` totally transparent, as only
+In another words, we make `struct circle` totally transparent, as only one
-one implementation needs to care the definition, that is the place to put the
+implementation needs to care the concrete definition, which is the place to put
-definition of `struct circle`.
+the definition of `struct circle`.

-Overall C is good for any tasks, but the implementation will be tedious.
-I would
+Overall C is good for any tasks, but the implementation will usually be
-say avoid using C unless other language could not do the job.
+tedious.
+I would say "avoid using C unless other language could not do the
+job.".

 ## C++

 C++ provides a lot of features to make the OOD task easier.
 The C++ was tedious
-as well as it will need to manage the life cycle by new/delete, however new
+as well.
+As it needs to manage the life cycle by new/delete, however new
-standard like C++11/14 make the language more modern,
+standard like C++11/14 make the language more modern:

 - It has iterator which make the loop much like Python
 - It has `auto`, make the type declaration much easier/less tedious.